esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 -   [**2.3.3 Animation from Interactions**](https://www.w3.org/TR/WCAG21/#animation-from-interactions)  - Level AAA. *"While a Level AAA criterion, this one typically isn’t complicated to meet by making transitions and animations respond to reduced-motion settings.
 So why not do it?"*

 ### Lesson 4: Motion on website challenges
-## 🛠️ Challenge: Identify Accessibility Issues Related to Motion
+#### 🛠️ Challenge: Identify Accessibility Issues Related to Motion
+>Visit the CampSpots Events page (”Plan Your Trip” then “Events” from the menu), then take a couple of minutes to write down your reflection on the following questions for each example:

+**Q: What would be the impact on people when things are moving/animating on the screen?**
+A:

+**Q: How should these issues be addressed?**
+A:

 ## Useful resources
 TODO: Add more  useful links.